Nitrokey/nitrokey-documentation/nethsm/administration.rst

    .. tab:: REST API
       Information about the `/system/update` endpoint can be found in the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html#/default/POST_system-update>`__.

-The update can now be applied or aborted.
+Afterwards the update can be applied or aborted.
 Please refer to the desired option below.

 The update can be applied (committed) as follows.